-What Exactly Is The 21 Fix Diet
+What Is the 21 Fix Diet?

 Enough about the creator, let’s talk about the 21 Day Fix Diet plan.
 You must be wondering, that if the diet does not include starving or elimination of a food group then what exactly is it?
 It is a unique diet that is designed to turn your life around by improving your habits.

 The 21 Day Fix Diet plan is based on the idea that it takes 21 days to form a habit and make that habit stick for the rest of your life.
 So based on that idea, the 21 Day Fix Diet plan was created.
 It makes you change your habits by making you follow good, healthy habits for 21 days.

 The 21 Day Fix, as we mentioned, is not a true diet, at least not in the true sense of the word.
 It encourages eating healthy as well as exercising.
 It helps you build up the habit of eating healthy and exercising.

 In fact, unlike other diets, like Keto Diet, Paleo Diet, 21 Day Fix diet plan does not encourage you to avoid certain food groups like carbs or dairy or fats from your regular diet.
 In the case of 21 Day Fix Diet plan, the insistence is more on the quantity of the diet as opposed to the quality.
 And no, that does not mean that with the 21 Day Fix you only eat 5 almonds and call it lunch.

 21 Day Fix diet plan encourages their followers to eat healthy and well-balanced meals, without excluding any food groups.
 21 Day Fix also allows you to indulge sometimes provided you burn the added calories off later.